tsoniotis/popit/_posts/2020-07-02-SiliconeMould.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/L-A1S_NyoBI" frameborder="0"> </iframe>

-The process was very fast and the mould came out nicely as you can see in the following photos but there were some key learnings here for me, as I have used silicone and aceton for construction works but never to make a mould before.
+The process was very fast and the mould came out nicely as you can see in the following pictures but there were some key learnings here for me, as I have used silicone and aceton for construction works but never to make a mould before.

 <table style="width:100%">
   <tr>